-Motivated by the changing nature of security-related issues, the expanding role of online journalism, and the importance of studying security as a topic within interdisciplinary and policy-relevant research projects, this report represents one part of a cross-national research project titled SECONOMICS: "Socio-Economics meets Security".2 The broad aims of the project are to identify security threats in transport and critical infrastructure.
-This case study of the UK is the product of a Graduate School organized by the Academy of Sciences in Prague (13-18 May 2013), which focused on security topics and the media's perception of them.
+Motivated by the changing nature of security-related issues, the expanding role of online journalism and the importance of studying the topic of security within interdisciplinary and policy-relevant research projects, this report presents a partial outcome of a cross-national research titled SEeconomics: "Socio-Economics meets Security".2 The broad aims of the project are to identify security threats in transport and critical infrastructure, which overarches the analysis presented below.
+This case study of the UK is the product of a Graduate School organized by the Academy of Sciences in Prague (13-18 May 2013), which focussed on security-related topics and their perceptions presented in the media online.
 Qualitative social science approaches were the main methods taught and applied during the Summer School.
-In order to produce several national reports of comparable quality. the Summer School provided extensive training in the gualitative coding of national newspaper articles on three selected topics.
-These topics, CCTV, 3D Body Scanners, and Stuxnet are three common themes in contemporary media that also represent broader global trends.
-Closed circuit camera systems are a good window into the trade-off between security and privacy.
-Full body scanners pose similar dilemmas, but also challenge some concepts of human dignity.
-Finally, Stuxnet touches upon much broader guestions of national security and the limits of cyber-war, as well as questions about how much one state may impinge on another's sovereignty through new, nonviolent technological means.
+For the purposes of producing several national reports, the Summer School provided an extensive training in gualitative coding national newspaper articles on three selected topics.
+In particular, the focus was given to CCTV, 3D Body Scanners and Stuxnet as the three highly relevant topical themes, while being representative of broader global trends.
+Closed circuit camera systems are a good proxy for the study of the national and individual security vs. privacy trade-off, similar to the topic of full body scanners, which further tackles the topic of human dignity.
+Lastly, Stuxnet touches upon much broader questions regarding national security and the limits of cyber-wars and state's interference in another state's state sovereignty through new non-violent technological means.

-This paper analyses the news media coverage of the three selected security topics through a content analysis of the online versions of two UK newspapers: The Guardian and The Daily Telegraph.
-It focuses on the representation and evaluation of CCTV, 3D Body scanners, and Stuxnet in mass media and examines the diversity of attitudes along politically motivated media divisions.
-As a national report on the United Kingdom, it aims to answer some overarching questions of the SECONOMICS project.
+This paper engages with news media coverage of three selected securityrelated topics through a content analysis of online versions of two UK newspapers: The Guardian and The Daily Telegraph.
+It focuses on the representation and evaluation of CCTV, 3D Body scanners and Stuxnet in mass media and examines diversity in attitudes along politically motivated media divisions.
+As a national report on the United Kingdom, it aims to answer some overarching questions guided by the SECONOMICS project.
 In particular, it examines the perceived trade-offs between security and privacy.
-It further considers whether media coverage of terrorism has made the public more sensitive to security issues, and discusses the various threats presented in the media.
-Lastly, it also tackles the topic of new technologies and their influence on security and the new, post-modern risks which result, in line with Ulrich Beck's notions of the "Risk Society" (1992).
-This national report makes use of qualitative content analysis methods, researching news media coverage in the period from January 2010 to May 2013.
+It further looks upon whether media coverage of terrorism made the public more sensitive to security issues and discusses the various threats presented in the media.
+Lastly, it also tackles the topic of new technologies and their influence over security and new post-modern risks, in line with Ulrich Beck's notions of the "Risk Society" (1992).
+This national report makes use of qualitative content analysis methods, researching the news media coverage in the period from January to May 2013.